-Residential land withholding tax ('RLWT') applies where the seller is an offshore acquisition person or entity and the land is sold within the period stated above.
+Residential land withholding tax (RLWT) applies where the seller is an offshore acquisition person or entity and the land is sold within the bright-line periods stated above.
 RLWT also applies to sales by New Zealand entities that are more than 25% owned or controlled by offshore persons.
 The seller's lawyer is required to deduct the RLWT and pay it to Inland Revenue on the seller's behalf.